 If special analyses testing has been performed on specimens with dilute validity test results and specimens collected under direct observation conditions, ensure that the HHS-certified laboratory test results and MRO reviews are consistent with the requirements in 10 CFR 26.163(a)(2) and 10 CFR 26.185.
 Request from the licensee the Federal CCF, MRO-verified result, and HHS-certified laboratory test results for each specimen subject to special analyses testing.

-Verify that the licensee is conducting validity testing at an HHS-certified laboratory for all urine specimens as described in 10 CFR 26.161.
+Verify that the licensee is conducting validity testing at an HHS-certified laboratory for all urine specimens as described in 10 CFR 26.31(d)(3)(i) and 10 CFR 26.161.
 Validity screening and/or initial validity testing also may be performed at a licensee testing facility (LTF) as described in 10 CFR 26.131.

 Specific Guidance

-The inspector(s) should review the licensee’s FFD policy to ensure that it specifies that validity testing is to be performed on all urine specimens.
-Review the HHS-certified laboratory contract to ensure that validity testing is being performed in accordance with 10 CFR 26.161 and review a sample of urine specimen test results to confirm that validity testing has been performed.
+The inspector(s) should review the licensee’s FFD policy statement to ensure that it specifies that validity testing is to be performed on all urine specimens.
+Review the HHS-certified laboratory contract to ensure that validity testing is being performed in accordance with 10 CFR 26.31(d)(3)(i) and 10 CFR 26.161 and review a sample of urine specimen test results to confirm that validity testing has been performed.
 The inspector(s) should examine any FFD program violations for adulterated and substituted validity test results.

 If the licensee uses an LTF, verify the following: